Methodology

 What it does

-Looks up whether a given employer offers tuition reimbursement, tuition assistance, or education benefit programs.
-Displays reported benefit details including annual caps and eligible program types.
+Looks up whether a given employer offers tuition reimbursement, tuition assistance, or education benefit programs, and displays reported program details.

 Limitations

 Employer benefit programs change without notice.
 The information shown may not reflect the most recent changes to a company's benefits package.
 Eligibility requirements (tenure, full-time status, grade requirements) vary by employer.
-Always verify directly with your employer's HR or benefits department before making enrollment decisions based on expected tuition assistance.
+Always verify directly with your employer's HR or benefits department before making enrollment decisions.

 Time-to-Degree Calculator

-Estimates how long it will take to complete a degree based on your enrollment status (full-time, part-time, accelerated), existing transfer credits, and the typical credit requirements for your program type.
+How long a degree may take to complete based on your enrollment status, existing transfer credits, and typical credit requirements for your program type.

 Limitations

-Actual time to degree depends on course availability, prerequisite sequences, transfer credit evaluation by your specific institution, and your ability to maintain the assumed course load.
+Actual time to degree depends on course availability, prerequisite sequencing, the school's transfer credit evaluation, and your ability to maintain the assumed course load.
 Program requirements vary by school and major.
-The estimate assumes consistent enrollment without interruptions.
+The estimate assumes uninterrupted enrollment.

 Aid Letter Decoder